 Is the leadership team at your firm on board with the new realities of today’s buyer’s journey for managed computer services?

 Or is your company’s leadership team in denial that so much is taking place before prospects are ready for a conversation with your sales team?

 For example, do a simple keyword search on a relevant search term such as “managed services” in some keyword research tool that displays the number of monthly searches.

 In this example, you can see about 2,900 people per month within the U.S. searching for “managed services.”

 Now most will want to get more specific in your keyword research, perhaps targeted to a vertical market or a geographic area.

 And when you really understand what your potential clients are looking for when they search, it’s possible that this is not even a keyword phrase that’s worth going after.

 What it largely comes down to is understanding who your ideal clients are and what’s really going on in their minds --- not what you want to be going on in their minds, but what actually is going on in their minds during their active research process.

 Does your CEO “get” it?
 Does your company have helpful, educational content on its blogs, on its website, and posted on its social media channels?
-Are you earning a seat early enough in the buyer’s journey as a trusted advisor?
+As a trusted advisor, are you earning a seat early enough in the buyer’s journey?
 Share your take in the Comments below.